TeddyCho/TeddyCho.github.io/_posts/2015-05-20-where-do-volumes-come-from.md

 ## Second Intervals

-Even in one-second intervals, no exchange concentration cycling was evident.
+Even in one-second intervals, volumes did not appear to concentrate in one exchange at a time.

 Data tables are available for <a href = "https://github.com/TeddyCho/TAQ/tree/master/data/profileSeries/highPrice">High Price Stocks</a> and <a href = "https://github.com/TeddyCho/TAQ/tree/master/data/profileSeries/lowPrice">Low Price Stocks</a>.